unknownipadress/BBautomation/README.md

 lines - 57 to 61<br/>
 lines 75<br/>
 lines 84-88<br/>
+Please start program every day after 9 am in the morning it exits automatically<br/>
 if ever faced a problem please terminate the program immediately and login using your pc or mobile phones<br/>
 please duely note that there might be future versions of this code so don't fix for it<br/>